Sher Mohammad Abbas Stanikzai: Taliban rule (1996–2001)

 Stanikzai joined the Taliban in the 1990s.
 After they took power in 1996 he served as deputy minister of foreign affairs under foreign affairs minister Wakil Ahmed Muttawakil.
-Though he was reportedly not trusted by Muttawakil, he often interviewed foreign media, as he speaks English well.
-He traveled to Washington, D.C. as acting foreign minister in 1996 to ask the Clinton administration to extend diplomatic recognition to Taliban-ruled Afghanistan.
+Though he was reportedly not trusted by Muttawakil, foreign media often interviewed him, as he speaks English well.
+He traveled to Washington, D.C. as acting foreign minister on 24 September 1997 to ask the Clinton administration to extend diplomatic recognition to Taliban-ruled Afghanistan.
 In 1998 he reportedly drew the ire of Taliban leader Mohammed Omar, possibly related to issues of abuse of power and a loose attitude to alcohol, and was removed from his position and placed under house arrest.
 However, his connections with the Pakistani military intelligence agency, which had influence over the Taliban leadership, worked in his favour and a few months later he was appointed as deputy minister of health, albeit a less important position than in foreign affairs.
 Stanikzai denied misconduct and put his change of role down to routine ministerial changes.

-Taliban political representative, 2001–2021
+Taliban political representative (2001–2021)

 Stanikzai arrived in Qatar with Tayyab Agha and others in January 2012 to facilitate the opening of the Taliban's political office in that country.
 On 6 August 2015 he was appointed acting head of the political office, replacing Agha, who had resigned.
 After his appointment, Stanikzai pledged his allegiance to Akhtar Mansour, saying "I and other members of the Political Office of the Islamic Emirate declare allegiance to the honorable Mullah Akhtar Mansoor."
 He was confirmed in his position as head of the political office in November 2015.

-From July 18–22, 2016, he traveled to China for talks with Chinese officials.
+From 18–22 July 2016, he traveled to China for talks with Chinese officials.
 In February 2017, Stanikzai was denied entry to the United Arab Emirates.

-From August 7 to 10 2018, Stanikzal led a delegation of Taliban officials to Uzbekistan.
+From 7–10 August 2018, he led a delegation of Taliban officials to Uzbekistan.
 The delegation met with Uzbekistan's Foreign Minister Abdulaziz Kamilov and Uzbekistan's special representative to Afghanistan Ismatilla Irgashev.
-From August 12–15, he traveled to Indonesia for talks with officials, meeting Indonesian First Vice President Muhammad Jusuf Kalla, Indonesia Foreign Minister Retno Marsudi and Hamid Awaluddin, Indonesia's special representative for Afghanistan.
-He became the deputy head of the office in September 2020, replaced by Abdul Hakim Ishaqzai.
+From 12–15 August, he traveled to Indonesia for talks with officials, meeting Indonesian First Vice President Muhammad Jusuf Kalla, Indonesia Foreign Minister Retno Marsudi and Hamid Awaluddin, Indonesia's special representative for Afghanistan.
+He became the deputy head of the office in September 2020, replaced by Abdul Hakim Haqqani.